-Bev has been practising law since 2004 and specialises in the areas of insolvency, restructuring and property litigation.
-She leads a team of lawyers who advise a wide range of clients including commercial landlords, banks, businesses and insolvency practitioners.
+Bev has been practising law since 2004, she leads a team of lawyers who advise a wide range of clients including commercial landlords, banks, businesses and insolvency practitioners.

 Prior to joining Scott-Moncrieff & Associates Bev spent four years as a member of the restructuring team at Eversheds and four years as a professional support lawyer for Clarke Willmott LLP.
 More recently she worked as part of the insolvency and litigation team at Browne Jacobson.

 Bev is an Associate Lecturer with the Open University, where she teaches law, and a regular contributor to the professional journal Corporate Rescue & Insolvency wherein she has written extensively on personal insolvency.

 Bev is a member of R3, The Association of Business Recovery Professionals, the leading organisation for insolvency, restructuring and turnaround specialists in the UK.

 Bev and her team have acted for:

 - Trustees in bankruptcy, successfully litigating a range of misfeasance claims including preference, wrongful trading and transactions at an undervalue

 - A green energy company, obtaining an injunction against winding up proceedings in the High Court

 - A UK PLC in relation to a disputed building contract and subsequent winding up petition